 An initial public meeting was held on September 12, 2018 to inform property owners of PRH opportunity sites about the proposed Combining Zone District and answer questions.
 Following that initial outreach, the project applicant expressed interest in pursuing a PRH application for the subject property.
 A community meeting was held on January 14, 2019 in the Board of Supervisors chambers to inform the public about the proposed district and property rezoning applications and address questions and concerns.
 Following this community meeting, a Planning Commission public hearing was held on January 23, 2019.
-Per SCCC 18.10.211, notification for both the community meeting and Planning Commission public hearing, as well as this continued public hearing, was sent to all properties within a 300-foot radius of the exterior boundaries of the subject property.
-No public comments were received at the January 23, 2019 Planning Commission meeting specifically regarding the subject property application.
+Per SCCC 18.10.211, notification for both the community meeting and Planning Commission public hearing, as well as this continued public hearing, was sent to all properties within a 300-foot radius of the exterior boundaries of 165 East Street.
+No public comments were received regarding the subject property.